iseessel/Ruby-Maverick-MVC/README.md

 ![views](read-me-images/html:erb.png)

 ### Static Assets
-- Static assets(eg. .txt, .jpg, .zip, .pdf, etc., )for use in your view must be in the file tree as follows: `./public/file_name.extension`
+- Static assets(eg. .txt, .jpg, .zip, .pdf, etc., ) for use in your view must be in the file tree as follows: `./public/file_name.extension`
-- Files can be accessed './'